scikit-learn-contrib/sklearn-pandas/README.rst

 Map the Columns to Transformations
 **********************************

 The mapper takes a list of tuples.
-The first is a column name from the pandas DataFrame, or a list containing one or multiple columns (we will see an example with multiple columns later).
-The second is an object which will perform the transformation which will be applied to that column.
-The third is optional and is a dictionary containing the transformation options, if applicable (see "custom column names for transformed features" below).
+The first element of each tuple is a column name from the pandas DataFrame, or a list containing one or multiple columns (we will see an example with multiple columns later).
+The second element is an object which will perform the transformation which will be applied to that column.
+The third one is optional and is a dictionary containing the transformation options, if applicable (see "custom column names for transformed features" below).

 Let's see an example::